-Cooking with children teaches young ones to prepare their own food and gives them important skills and a sense of accomplishment.
+Cooking with children will teach your young ones to prepare their own food and give them important skills and a sense of accomplishment.
 It’s a fun way for the family to spend time together and for you to teach important lessons about kitchen safety and nutritious eating habits.
-Review these tips for cooking with children before your next time together in the kitchen

 Assign age-appropriate tasks.
 Kids as young as 3 can help with simple tasks such as stirring a bowl of ingredients or tearing up lettuce for a salad.
 As kids get older, they can take on increasing responsibility, and teens can prepare many recipes by themselves.
 See Cooking Skills by Age.

 Be strategic about nutrition.
 Most kids don’t eat enough fruits, vegetables and whole grains.
 Have them lend a hand in preparing these foods because they’ll be more likely to eat them.

 Make it a learning experience.
 Cooking with children can help kids learn nutrition lessons about the food they’re preparing.
 For example, milk, cheese and yogurt contain calcium that helps build strong bones and teeth, while fruits, vegetables and whole grains have fiber that promotes regular bowel movements.
 Read recipes together and discuss the meaning of new words such as “knead” and “sauté.”
 Work on their math skills by giving them tasks such as measuring ingredients or counting the number of strokes when hand-mixing batter.
 Share the fruits of your labor.
 Sharing your culinary creation gives you time to talk and reinforces cooking as a positive experience and an accomplishment for kids.
 As a bonus, the family might enjoy cooking together so much that you do it more often and rely less on eating out or taking out—a step toward better nutrition for everyone.

 Cooking with Kids: Ideas for All Ages

 |Age ||Cooking Tasks ||Calcium-Boosting Recipes |